Home » Bee Farm Blog » Beeswax » DIY Beeswax Christmas Ornaments

 Handmade Christmas tree ornament made from beeswax using a clay cookie mold image.

-Beeswax Ornament Tutorial
+Beeswax Christmas Ornament Tutorial

 Charlotte Anderson @ Carolina Honeybees, LLC